Infinera (INFN) Q1 2017 Results - Earnings Call Transcript

 Patrick Newton - Stifel, Nicolaus & Company, Inc.

-I couldn't say fast enough.
-But you did just touch a little bit on subsea as being an opportunity in the second half, can you elaborate a little bit more there and perhaps a balanced commentary on the opportunity in LATAM and then APAC against you being in the process of field trials with your ICE4 that's required uncertain deployments, and I guess, specifically, I'd like to understand when subsea could rebound back to kind of a typical 5% to 10% of total sales?
+Couldn't type fast enough.
+But you did just touch a little bit on subsea as being an opportunity in the second half, can you elaborate a little bit more there, and perhaps balance commentary on the opportunity in LATAM and can (28:05) APAC against you being in the process of field trials with your ICE4 that's required in certain deployments, and I guess specifically, I'd like to understand when subsea could rebound back to kind of a typical 5% to 10% of total sales?

 David F. Welch, Ph.D. - Infinera Corp.

 Sure.
-I'll try and add a commentary.
+I'll try and add commentary.
 This is Dave Welch.
 We're actually seeing pretty good order rate for our subsea business right now, understand that these – the subsea business has the longest time from order to shipment and revenue from that.
 We'll be getting out some of our first product out to the field in this quarter, and we expect to see that continued growth.
-So, as Gen 4 gets out to the field and to our customers (28:54) expect that they continue to become a growing competitor.
-I feel from a competitive position, we're actually on pretty good spot from here going forward with Gen 4 and then with a Gen 5 not too distant future.
+So, as Gen 4 gets out to the field and to our customers' hands, expect that to continue to become a growing competitor.
+I feel, from a competitive position, we're actually in a pretty good spot from here going forward with Gen 4, and then with Gen 5 not in the too distant future.

 Patrick Newton - Stifel, Nicolaus & Company, Inc.